ssledz/eav-model-pattern/README.md

 );
 ```

-Add 'has computer' to the person object
+Add 'has computer' relation to the person object
 ```java
 person.addRelation(hasComputer, computer);
 ```